herrera-ignacio/architect-handbook/architectures/clean/mvc/README.md

 Controller-like / View-like functions end up in business objects, and easily gets closer to a big-ball-of-mud architecture without strict discipline.

+> Our Model ends up knowing about our infrastructure and low-level modules, thus, depending on them.

 ## Clean Architecture Proposal: Model View Presenter